Authors of section

 Insert nail

-Protect the skin with retractors, or instruments, as necessary.
+Protect the skin with retractors, as necessary.

 Remember that the knee must be sufficiently flexed (>90 degrees) to allow proper nail alignment.